dszakallas/profile/src/_posts/2022-08-19-flux-vs-argocd.md

 process handles everything else.
 It’s like having cruise control for managing your applications in production.

 Making git the single source of truth for cluster state has many benefits.
 Without completeness:
+1. offers observability and time-travel with the full change history recorded.
+This simplifies rollbacks and helps developers move with confidence.
+1. enables modifying the application's configuration and source code with a unified approach (even in a single changeset)
+1. simplifies the sharing and reuse of common configuration patterns (eg. with ordinary file editing / templating tools)
+1. enables the adoption of already existing DevOps/CI practices to infrastructure, such as static validation, tests, manual approvals, automated vulnerability scans, etc.
 1. git is the industry standard for source control, everyone should use it already
-2. offers observability and time-travel with the full change history recorded.
-This simplifies rollbacks and helps developers move with confidence.
-3. enables modifying the application's configuration and source code with a unified approach (even in a single changeset)
-4. simplifies the sharing and reuse of common configuration patterns (eg. with ordinary file editing / templating tools)
-5. enables the adoption of already existing DevOps/CI practices to infrastructure, such as static validation, tests, manual approvals, automated vulnerability scans, etc.

-After this short introduction, now it's time to get on to the main topic of this article: comparing Argo CD and Flux, two popular GitOps tools.
+After this short introduction, now it's time to get on with our topic: comparing Argo CD and Flux, two popular GitOps tools.
 If you are completely new to GitOps, you'll certainly want to learn more before going ahead.
 If this is the case, [gitops.tech](https://gitops.tech) is a good place to continue.
 You can also find plenty of videos on YouTube.

 # Introducing the two contenders

-The two mainstream open-source GitOps tools for k8s are Flux and Argo CD.

 <!--
 <div class="grid">